madnanrizqu/model-agnostic-empirical-evaluation-of-test-driven-prompt-engineering/README.md

 **Getting Started:**

-- Follow this README to set up and run existing experiments
+- Follow this README to set up and run existing experiments locally
+- Use `make help` to see all available Makefile commands for easy experiment execution
+- See [DOCKER.md](DOCKER.md) to run experiments using Docker (recommended for reproducibility)
 - See [EXPERIMENT_GUIDE.md](EXPERIMENT_GUIDE.md) to create new model benchmark experiments
 - See [docs/README.md](docs/README.md) to add your model results to the public leaderboard